QC-at-Davis/Workshops/README.md

 You should see some output about the version of git installed.

 Also make sure that Docker is running in the background while all this is happening.

+#### Windows 10 Home Edition User Warning

+Unfortunately, Docker is not compatible with computers running Windows 10 Home Edition.

+There are two options to work around this.

+The first method is to install [Docker Toolbox](https://github.com/docker/toolbox/releases).
+Although this is the easiest way to get things working, keep in mind that Docker Toolbox is considered legacy software and will lose support over time.

+A safer alternative is to create a Virtual Machine on your computer running Linux (Ubuntu is a safe choice) and then install Docker for Linux inside THAT virtual machine.

+As long as the virtual machine has `git` as well as a browser of some sort (Firefox, Chrome, etc.), you can follow along with the instructions below and run the workshops.

 ### Running in Hephaestus
 1. Create a folder on your computer through the terminal and inside the folder run: